tbroadley/github-spellcheck-cli/README.md

 By default `spellchecker-cli` does not spell-check files that are ignored by `.gitignore` files.
 This decreases the amount of files that need to be processed overall, but occasionally this is undesired.
 To disable this behavior, include the `--no-ignore` flag.

-### Exclude blocks

-If you want to exclude whole blocks in a file from spellchecking, this could be achieved by using the HTML inline comments `<!-- spellchecker-disable -->` and `<!-- spellchecker-enable -->`.
-Everything between these comments will be removed before proceeding with the spellcheck.

-## Markdown
+### Markdown

 Spellchecker CLI performs some preprocessing on Markdown files (_i.e._ files with the extension `.md` or `.markdown`, ignoring capitalization):

 - Ignores `inline code` and tables
 - Transforms [Gemoji](https://github.com/wooorm/gemoji) into Unicode emoji, so that emoji names like `:octocat:` aren't spellchecked

-### Frontmatter
+#### Frontmatter

 Spellchecker CLI can parse Markdown frontmatter when the `frontmatter` plugin is used.
 The `--frontmatter-keys` option can be used to specify a list of top-level keys to extract from the frontmatter.
 Other top-level keys will be ignored.
 This is useful for spellchecking only certain parts of the frontmatter.
 Both YAML and TOML formats are supported using the `frontmatter` plugin, so the Markdown files you are checking may have a mix of files that use either.

+#### Exclude blocks

+If you want to exclude whole blocks in a Markdown file from spellchecking, this could be achieved by using the HTML inline comments `<!-- spellchecker-disable -->` and `<!-- spellchecker-enable -->`.
+Everything between these comments will be removed before proceeding with the spellcheck.

 ### Reports